Table of Contents Show

 You can Deduct State and Local Taxes.You can Deduct State and Local Taxes.

 State and local taxes (SALT) can be deducted from your federal taxes for up to $10,000 as set by the TCJA.
 This limit includes property taxes withheld from your paycheck or made through estimated payments.
 Anyone paying their taxes through an escrow account will see the amount you’re paying on your Form 1098.
-Those who pay their taxes directly to their municipality should hold onto any records of these payments so they can deduct them from them.
+Those who pay their taxes directly to their municipality should record these payments so they can deduct them.

-One crucial point, you have to itemize to deduct from your SALT, mortgage interest, and PMI payments.
+You must itemize one crucial point to deduct from your SALT, mortgage interest, and PMI payments.
 This is likely beneficial if you live in an expensive, high-tax area (like NYC).

 Do You Qualify for Any Property Tax Exemptions?Do You Qualify for Any Property Tax Exemptions?

 Many states allow homeowners to qualify for property tax exemptions if they meet the requirements.
-Most of these are decided on the local level, so you’ll have to check with an assessor to determine what exemptions might be available.
-In NYS, the most common tax exemptions include senior citizens, veterans, persons with disabilities, and agricultural properties.
+Most of these are decided on the local level, so you’ll have to check with an assessor to determine the available exemptions.
+NYS’s most common tax exemptions include senior citizens, veterans, persons with disabilities, and agricultural properties.

 There’s a Limited Deduction for Home Equity LoansThere’s a Limited Deduction for Home Equity Loans